bbmokhtari/django-translations/docs/reference/utils.rst

                                            'countries__cities',)
       mapping, query = _get_purview(continents, hierarchy)

-      # get the translations in the language using the query
+      # get the translations of the query in the language
       translations = _get_translations(query, lang='de')

       print(translations)